 It may be possible in some situations for people with cognitive disability to have capacity for medical decisions if they have appropriate decisionmaking support.
 In Victoria and Queensland a person will have decision-making capacity if they can make a medical treatment decision with appropriate support.

 Support for decision-making can include a health professional adjusting their language to communicate about treatment in a way the person understands; using visual aids; or giving the person more time to process and ask questions.
 Learn more about supported decision-making in Victoria and Queensland at End of Life Law in Australia:

 Who decides whether or not someone can make their own decisions?

-Generally capacity is assessed by a person’s doctor or a medical practitioner with expertise in capacity assessment, but in some cases (e.g. if there is doubt about a person’s capacity) a court or tribunal might be asked to decide this.
+Generally capacity is assessed by a person’s doctor or a medical practitioner with expertise in capacity assessment, e.g. a psychologist, but in some cases, such as if there is doubt about a person’s capacity, a court or tribunal might be asked to decide this.

 This is because capacity relates to the person’s ability to make a decision, not what decision they make.
 However, an unwise or unusual decision may be a prompt for health professionals to check a person’s capacity, for example, by referring the person to a medical practitioner with expertise in capacity assessment.